Hinatazaka46: 2024–present: Adopting the senbatsu system, Hinata Fes in Miyazaki

 On November 7, Mikuni Takahashi was announced to have been appointed as the first vice-captain of Hinatazaka46.

 On 6 January 2025, Kumi Sasaki, Mirei Sasaki and Mana Takase, the three remaining first generation members, announced that they would depart from the group after promotions for the 13th single have concluded.
 Kumi and Mirei Sasaki's graduation ceremonies took place as part of the 6th Hinatansai anniversary concert at the Yokohama Stadium on 5−6 April, while Takase's would take place as part of the 13th Single Hiragana Hinatazaka46 concert at the Makuhari Messe on 1 May.
 Takahashi was appointed to succeed Kumi Sasaki as captain on the second day of the 6th Hinatansai on 6 April.

+The Brand New Live: Over the Rainbow concert on 28–29 May at the Yoyogi National Stadium was the first group live performance without the founding members.
+The 14th single, "Love Yourself!", became the first music release both without any founding members and to feature the fifth generation.

+Hinatazaka46 made a surprise appearance in the graduation ceremony of Nihon University, of which member Miku Kanemura was a graduate, at the Nippon Budokan on 25 March 2026 and performed six songs for 16 thousand new graduates.
+The group was scheduled to hold the second Hinata Fes in Miyazaki Prefecture on 5–6 September 2026; however, the event was cancelled on 2 September due to concerns over Typhoon No. 24.
+Despite the cancellation, Nikkan Gendai noted that a sizable number of fans visited the prefecture anyway, highlighting the "deep relationship" between fans and the local community and the significance of Miyazaki as a "holy site" for fans.

 Members

 Since its founding, Hinatazaka46 has had a total of 47 members from five generations.
-29 of those members are still in the group.
+26 of those members are still in the group.

 Third generation members marked with an asterisk (*) joined after the initial third generation member on 15 February 2020.